nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

   - These examples make use of small example input TBME files found in the subdirectory `example-data`.
 In order for the scripting to find these input files, make sure to set the environment variable `NCCI_DATA_DIR_H2` to include the present example directory.
-See the "Environment configuration" section of `mcscript-ncci/INSTALL.md`.
+Please follow the instructions in the "Environment configuration" section of `mcscript-ncci/INSTALL.md`.

-  - Make sure you are familiar with the principles described in the mcscript package's INSTALL.md file.
+  - Make sure you are familiar with the principles described in the mcscript package's `INSTALL.md` file.
 In particular, to run a run script with qsubm, you need to create a symlink to the run file from your run directory, e.g.,